Magisk-Modules-Alt-Repo/submission/README.md

 | Remove others   	|    ✔   	|    ❌    	|       ❌       	|
 | Transfer repos  	|    ✔   	|    ❌    	|       ❌       	|

 If you are interested in becoming a collaborator, please make an issue on this repo to get started with a project of your own.
 If you think you are qualified to become a moderator, please create an issue with `[Moderator]` in the title.
-We currently only consider moderators for the admin positions, so you may not make a request for it.
+We currently only consider existing moderators for the admin position, so you may not make a request for it.

 # Contact
 If you need assistance, feel free to contact any of our Alt repo moderators through email or Telegram.